MatiasAgelvis/MatiasAgelvis.github.io/cv.md

 -   **Python:** Over two years of intense everyday use, experience with Pandas, Numpy, Jupyter, Google's OR-TOOLS, Keras and Tensorflow.

--   **JavaScript:** Over one year of experience developing the [Kumigi](https://kumigi.com) avatar designer app and the browser extension [Stellaid](https://MatiasAgelvis.com/stellaid) to rate find peer adjusted Coursera course ratings.
+-   **JavaScript:** Over one year of experience developing the [Kumigi](https://kumigi.com) avatar designer app and the browser extension [Stellaid](https://MatiasAgelvis.com/stellaid) to find peer adjusted course ratings in Coursera.

 -   **Bash:** Avid user of Bash and Zsh in Linux and MacOS.